gofynd/fdk-client-kotlin/documentation/platform/ORDER.md

-Get Bags for the order
+Retrieve Bags for the order.

 *Returned Response:*